mebucca/Introduction-to-Stata/README.md

 # Introduction-to-Stata
-This repository contains the material for the class "Introduction to Data Analysis and STATA for Beginners", thought for first year Ph.D. researchers at the SPS Department of the EUI.
+This repository contains the material for the class "Introduction to Data Analysis and STATA for Beginners", taught to first year PhD researchers at the SPS Department of the EUI.

 Material will be uploaded at the end of each class.